rannen/pictree/README.md

 # pictree

 pictree is a tool that organizes your pictures or videos automatically based on the metadata of the files.
+It takes Live Photos into account since version 0.2.

 ## usage